FaulPern/Constitution-Suisse/README.md

 # Constitution-Suisse

-Here is the Swiss Constitution in french in its latest version.
+Here is the Pacte of 1291.